toomanybugss/At-once/README.md

 # At-once
-Python script to open all of your favorite apps at once.
 The purpose of creating the script is to simply reduce your stress opening all your work/fev apps individually.
 ---------------->
 Thank you...